Afghanistan holds translator tied to civilian torture allegations

 Both Kandahari, who was based in the restive Nerkh district of Wardak where the allegations surfaced earlier this year, and U.S. troops linked to him were accused by the government of committing human rights abuses, or at least having complicity.

-But a U.S. defence official in Washington said a review in cooperation with Afghanistan's Defence Ministry and the NDS found no foreign forces involvement in atrocities.
+But a U.S. defense official in Washington said a review in cooperation with Afghanistan's Defense Ministry and the NDS found no foreign forces involvement in atrocities.

 (Editing by Rob Taylor and Mark Heinrich)